EI2030/Low-power-E-Paper-OS/README.md

 >> to unstop the credit markets. >> Sitting in that room with Hank Paulson saying to us--
 >>
 26:29
->> in a very measured tones,no hyperbole, no excessive adjectives--that unless you act,
+>> in a very measured tones, no hyperbole, no excessive adjectives--that unless you act,
 >>
 26:35
->> the financial system of this country and the world will melt downin a matter of days.
+>> the financial system of this country and the world will melt down in a matter of days.
 >>
 26:41
->> Bernanke said,"If we don't do this tomorrow, we won't have an economyon Monday."
+>> Bernanke said,"If we don't do this tomorrow, we won't have an economy on Monday."
 >>
 26:49
 >> There was literally a pause in that room where the oxygen left. >> NARRATOR: Paulson received the money,